 The number of SaaS marketplaces and integration marketplaces is increasing along with the number of SaaS companies.
-With more than 15,000 SaaS companies in the United States alone and more being started daily, it's no surprise that we've come up with ways to make it easier for people to see what options are available for SaaS apps and SaaS integrations.
+With more than 30,000 SaaS companies around the world and more being started daily, it's no surprise that we've come up with ways to make it easier for people to see what's available for SaaS apps and SaaS integrations.

 - A website where a user can discover, review, and subscribe to SaaS products.

-- A SaaS app that is itself a marketplace but can be used to sell anything.
+- A SaaS app that is itself a marketplace that can be used to sell anything.